TrendingTechnology/larua/README.md

 #Design & features
 - As it's material design based - it's simple, no header images and stuff, no fuss, it just works.
 - Header becomes smaller when you start scrolling (material design FTW!)
-- Shows post date/tags in post header
+- Shows post date/author/tags in post
-- Show featured image (or your 'cover picture' when not available)
+- Show featured image (or your main site 'cover picture' when not available)
+- Sidebar support!
+(2 of them, check further down for more info)
-- Shows author info at bottom of each post
+- Shows author info in sidebar
-- Shows pagination when available (aka when there are enough posts)
+- Shows pagination when available (aka when there are enough posts) in footer
-- Resolution-based CSS (<= 825, > 825  and > 950)
+- Resolution-based CSS (<= 800, > 800  and > 1200)
 - Seperated parts of the code in 'partials'
-- High res users get a different look than 'low-res' users
+- High res users get a different look than 'medium-res' and 'low-res' users

 #Stuff used
 mati uses the following libraries;